 A semi-implantable hearing device may be recommended if there is a medical reason that you cannot wear a conventional ‘behind-the-ear’ hearing aid.

-Manchester Royal Infirmary (MRI) is one of the biggest centres in the country for bone anchored hearing devices (often known as BAHAs) and is also growing in expertise in middle ear implants (MEIs).
-Central Manchester Audiology Services work closely with the Ear, Nose and Throat (ENT) department to deliver this service.
-Both of these procedures involve having an operation to place small components behind the ear.
+Manchester Royal Infirmary (MRI) is one of the biggest centres in the country for Bone Conduction Hearing Devices (BCHD), trade -name bone anchored hearing devices (often known as BAHAs), and in middle ear implants (MEIs).
+Manchester Audiology Services work closely with the Ear, Nose and Throat (ENT) department to deliver this service.
+Both of these procedures involve having an operation to place small components behind the ear or in the ear.
 These then attach to an external hearing aid which processes sound in a similar way to a conventional hearing aid, to help you hear.

 What is the semi-implantable devices clinic?

 Our specialist team provides a nationally recognised service for:

 - Bone Conduction Hearing Devices (commonly known as BAHAs).
 These are specialist hearing aids which are fixed directly to the bone behind the ear or worn attached to a headband.

 - Middle Ear Implants (MEIs).
 We are also one of a number clinics in the UK who assess and fit patients with middle ear implants.
 These are specialised hearing aids that require a device to be placed within the middle ear and a hearing aid processor attaches to the scalp via a magnet.

 - Wireless CROS hearing aids.
 The CROS is the ‘Contralateral Routing Of Sound’ and picks up sounds with a microphone behind the ear which is not working.
 It then transmits the sound to a hearing aid in the better-hearing ear.